 The US economy is particularly attractive to innovators and entrepreneurs because of its large size and technologically advanced nature.
 Consequently, the US Patent and Trademark Office (PTO) receives by far the largest number of foreign applications (Archibugi 1992), with close to 50% of all patents in the USA being granted to foreigners (Griliches 1990).
-The US government has also adopted nanomaterials as a priority funding and research area through its National Nanotechnology Initiative.
+The US government has also adopted nanomaterials as a priority funding and research area through its national nanotechnology initiative.
 If a country aspires to be a leader in the development of these technologies, its intellectual property rights must be protected and its presence in the US market will need to be significant.

 This paper analyses innovation in nanotechnology in the USA, based on patent data for the period 1975-2000.
-Analysis of general trends in nanotechnology patents in Section 2 is followed by a discussion of Technological Strength Indicators (TSI) based on patent statistics in Section 3.
-The TSI are used to assess the current national status and nanotechnological advantages for the top twelve foreign patenting countries in the USA (namely Australia, Canada, France, Germany, Great Britain, Italy, Japan, the Netherlands, South Korea, Sweden, Switzerland and Taiwan), and to provide international nanotechnology rankings in Section 4.
-Some concluding remarks are given in Section 5.
+An analysis of general trends in nanotechnology patents in section 2 is followed by a discussion of technological strength indicators (TSIs) based on patent statistics in section 3.
+The TSIs are used to assess the current national status and nanotechnological advantages for the top 12 foreign patenting countries in the USA (namely Australia, Canada, France, Germany, Great Britain, Italy, Japan, the Netherlands, South Korea, Sweden, Switzerland and Taiwan), and to provide international nanotechnology rankings in section 4.
+Some concluding remarks are given in section 5.